MBA Course Descriptions

-Market segmentation, targeting, and positioning.
-Channels of distribution, promotion strategy, product development strategy, and pricing strategy.
-Relationship marketing and marketing strategy.
-Applications in high-tech environments.
+Students become grounded in market segmentation, targeting, and positioning.
+By examining channels of distribution, promotion strategy, product development strategy, and pricing strategy, you learn how to apply relationship marketing and strategy within high-tech environments.

-MBA 580: Creating Value in Organizations (formerly Global Strategy) (3 hrs)
+MBA 580: Creating Value in Organizations (3 hrs)

-Practice-oriented capstone course that integrates the concepts, knowledge and skills of the MBA program.
-Strong global emphasis.
-Strategic thinking, strategic analysis, creation of competitive advantage.
-Creation and monitoring of entrepreneurial opportunities.
-Corporate and business level strategies.
-Strategic alliances, acquisitions, and restructuring.
+This practice-oriented capstone course integrates the concepts, knowledge, and skills of the MBA program.
+With a strong global emphasis, students gain a solid understanding of strategic thinking, strategic analysis, and competitive advantages.
+You will also focus on the creation and monitoring of entrepreneurial opportunities, corporate and business level strategies, strategic alliances, acquisitions, and restructuring.

 Elective and Practicum Courses

 In addition to the elective courses described here, the Jenkins MBA offers a portfolio of one-hour credit elective courses each academic term.
-These one-credit hour courses are listed separately on the One Hour Courses schedule located on the MBA website.
-Practicum courses are marked with *P. Advanced Analytics courses are marked with an *A.
+These one-credit hour courses are listed on the MBA website.

-Data security and privacy necessary for today’s business environment.
-Common vulnerabilities, securing data, encryption, policies, privacy management, standards, and compliance.
+Through case studies and analysis, students explore data security and privacy requirements within today’s business environment.
+You’ll gain knowledge of common vulnerabilities, securing data, encryption, policies, privacy management, standards, and compliance.

 MBA 515: Enterprise Resource Planning Systems (3 hrs)

-Students should take MBA 501 Financial Accounting prior to taking MBA 515 [as per professor].
+Note: Students should take MBA 501 Financial Accounting before taking MBA 515.

 MBA 518: Enterprise Risk Management (3 hrs)

-Integrated approach to managing the risks that can prevent an organization from achieving its objectives, both financial and non-financial.
-Core elements of an effective enterprise risk management process.
-Links to management strategy.
-Risk assessment methodologies.
+Learn an integrated approach to managing risks that can prevent an organization from achieving its objectives, both financial and non-financial.
+Dive into the core elements of an effective enterprise risk management process, links to management strategy, and risk assessment methodologies.